LadyMisticus/kep-hack/README.md

 Kanto Expansion Pak: KEPiversary Edition
 ===================
 This is Plague von Karma's KEP fork, containing many changes that were considered out of the scope of the original Kanto Expansion Pak.
+Naturally, this hack assumes you have played and understand the changes in [the original Kanto Expansion Pak](https://github.com/PlagueVonKarma/kep-hack/tree/master).
+It is strongly encouraged you read the readme alongside this one if you have not.

 # Move changes
 KEPiversary Edition adds numerous new moves to the game, aiming to make use of unused effects and populate some oft-forgotten types.
 This was bottlenecked by the 8-bit registers used by the game: The banks are now full, all KEPs are off!